How to protect yourself from hacking and other remote control computer scams

 I can't tell you how angry this makes me.
 That advice is plain wrong, negligent and dangerous.

-So much so that I rang the bank in question and "ripped them a new one".
+I was so angry that I rang the bank in question and told them off.

 Imagine if you were mugged on the street and the police told you to track down your mugger and ask for the money back.